yguitton/training-material/topics/imaging/tutorials/voronoi-segmentation/tutorial.md

 > <comment-title> Extracting seeds from an image </comment-title>
 >
-> To see how the seed can be generated automatically from an image by smoothing and thresholding, see the
+> To see how a seed image can be generated from a source image through smoothing and thresholding, see the
 > [Imaging introduction tutorial](https://training.galaxyproject.org/training-material/topics/imaging/tutorials/imaging-introduction/tutorial.html).
 {: .comment}